brtdesign/brtdesign.github.io/work/better-form-inputs/index.md

          <h3>Approach 2: Native date input</h3>
-             <p>I also tried a native browser date input, however this was again quickly rejected due to lack of consistent browser support, and not offering any particular advantage in the case of date of birth input.</p>
+             <p>I also tried a native browser date input, however I again quickly rejected this due to lack of consistent browser support, and not offering any particular advantage in the case of date of birth input.</p>

               <figure class="content--figure">
             <img src="images/date-input.jpg" alt="Date input">